GLOBAL MARKETS-Sturdy earnings reports, Greece hopes lift markets

 * Dollar rallies to more than seven-week high

-* Brent crude prices rise after power outage hits UK oilfield (Adds close of U.S. markets)
+* Oil prices rise after power outage hits UK oilfield (Updates to close of European stock, bond markets)

 By Sam Forgione